thuzarwin/open-data-sprints/docs/project-pir-pilot.rst

 Success criteria
 ----------------------------------------------

 ..
 AUTHOR INSTRUCTIONS: When will we know we've successfully completed this project?
 Add brief, specific criteria here.
 Mention specific deliverables if needed.
+Use as many (or few) bullet points as you like.

 We'll know this project has been successfully completed when: